FluentValidation/FluentValidation/docs/severity.md

 }
 ```

-By default, if these rules fail they will have a severity of "Error".
+By default, if these rules fail they will have a severity of `Error`.
 This can be changed by calling the `WithSeverity` method.
 For example, if we wanted a missing surname to be identified as a warning instead of an error then we could modify the above line to:

 ```
 RuleFor(x => x.Surname).NotNull().WithSeverity(Severity.Warning);